Assisting new bino-chair users, e.g., at a star party

 Other advice:

 • For high elevation viewing the teeter mount height setting is important, especially for very tall users.
-The oculars may push against the eye sockets if the teeter mounts are not high enough.
+The oculars may start to push against the eye sockets if the teeter mounts are not high enough.

 Please follow and like us: